cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 ## Core Application File

 In general, the core of the state-machine is defined in a file called `app.go`.
+It mainly contains the **type definition of the application** and functions to **create and initialize it**.

+### Type Definition of the Application

+### Constructor Function

+This function constructs a new application of the type defined above.
+It is called in the dae

 ## Modules (`./x/`)